robert-swanson/Repository-Index/README.md

 ## [Python Grader](https://repo.cse.taylor.edu/dfletche/python-grader)

-This was a project belonging to a couple of upperclassmen that I joined for a few weeks during the summer of 2019.
+This was a project belonging to a couple of upperclassmen that I joined for a few weeks during the sumer of 2019.
 It followed a similar architecture as my ride share project did.
 I implemented several back-end security features as well as several user interface features.

 ## [Health Data Analysis](https://github.com/robert-swanson/HealthData)
 <img src="health.png" width="300" align="right"/>This was a project I did for Intro to Data science.
 I took data collected from my Apple Watch over the last few years, exported it, and parsed it with this R script, which then analyzed for correlation between different health characteristics, particularly those relating to quality and quantity of sleep.